-7.1 Opening of Savings accounts: The role of banks would commence with opening of accounts for all the Women SHGs, SHGs with members of Disability and the Federations of the SHGs.
-The 'Know Your Customer' (KYC) norms as specified from time to time by Reserve Bank of India are applicable for identification of the customers.
+7.1.1 Opening of Savings account of SHGs: The role of banks would commence with opening of accounts for all the Women SHGs including members with disability and the Federations of the SHGs.
+The SHGs engaged in promoting of savings habits among their members would be eligible to open savings bank accounts.